dcbradley/dbview/README.md

     column *.*_DATE
       input_type: "date"

+Like any attribute, default attributes can be defined as member functions that take arguments.
+In the following example, the `echo_td` member function is defined to take an argument `$row` that contains the associative array of data loaded from the database.

+    column *.*
+      echo_td($row) {
+        echo "<td>",static::html_value($row),"</td>";
+      }

+When a default member function has been defined with arguments, functions that override the default can be declared with or without arguments.
+When declared without arguments, the overriding function is declared with the same argument definition as the default.
+In the following example, a column, `course.GRADE` is defined with an `echo_td` member function that overrides the default defined above and which implicitly uses the same argument definition.

+    course.GRADE
+      echo_td: {
+        $cl = gradeClass(static::value($row));
+        echo "<td class='$cl'>",static::html_value($row),"</td>";
+      }

 ## join

 The `join` keyword is used to specify the SQL needed to join one table